REI and Wilderness Medicine Institute of NOLS Team to Offer New Wilderness First Aid Courses at REI Stores

 Participants will also learn and practice how to respond to a wide variety of incidents to help prepare them to act in case of an accident outdoors.
 Wilderness First Aid courses are $200 for REI members and $220 for non-members, and include books for each participant.

 Through both classroom presentations and hands-on practice scenarios, participants will learn:

 • How to prepare for and administer first aid in a wilderness context

 • The Patient Assessment System which includes patient exams, vital signs, history and documentation

 • How to handle common medical issues such as hypothermia and athletic injuries

 • How to address major trauma such as spinal cord and head injuries, and shock and wound management

 “We are proud to team up with REI to share our proven training courses with outdoor adventure enthusiasts across the country,” said John Gans, executive director of NOLS.
 “It is imperative that anyone who recreates in the outdoors understand how to assess and treat injuries, and we are delighted to have the opportunity to share this knowledge on such a broad scale through REI’s Outdoor School.”

-For more information on the locations, visit the REI Headlines blog.
 For more information on the courses, including schedules and locations, visit the REI store locator.

 About National Outdoor Leadership School (NOLS)